luxonis/depthai-hardware/docs/source/pages/operative_temperature_range.rst

 ************************

 We have tested thermals of our devices with max load, and you can achieve that by using the depthai_demo:
-:code:`python3 depthai_demo.py -sub -lrc -hq -rgbr 2160 --report cpu -enc left right color -encout /dev/null`
+:code:`python3 depthai_demo.py -sub -lrc -rgbr 2160 --report cpu -enc color -encout /dev/null`

 This command has the maximum power consumption, therefore the devices have the highest heat output.